Joe the Quilter at Beamish

 Joseph Hedley, known as Joe the Quilter, was an 18th-century individual who made his living from quilting.
 Joe had worked first as a tailor and later as a quilter.
 Very sadly, he met a violent end – he was murdered in his small cottage in Northumberland.
 The murder case remains unsolved to this day.
 He was an elderly man when he died.
 He had nursed his wife until her death and had continued to live alone in a very modest two-room cottage (with his chickens in the other room!), so it seems unlikely that he was killed for his money.
-There was a huge amount of interest in the case at the time and a drawing was made of Joe’s cottage (see the print below).
+There was a huge amount of interest in the case at the time and a drawing was made of Joe’s cottage.
 Other drawings were made of the interior of the house.
-A sale of his possessions took place, so it’s also possible to know exactly what he owned.
+A sale of his possessions took place, so it’s also known exactly what he owned.

 The cottage was destroyed in the 1870s, but after a search using old maps, the footings of Joe the Quilter’s cottage were discovered in Walden and they have recently been excavated (you can find out more about the archaeology work by clicking on the link at the bottom of this post).
 Some stone, brick and flagstones were moved to Beamish Museum.
 Based on this body of work, Joe’s cottage has been re-built, using some of the original materials, at the museum.
 The cottage has a thatch made from heather, just like the original..